jagheterfredrik/mbs-bs5/README.md

 ### SPI
 SPI is setup to read/write from external flash memory.
 The onboard LAPIS ML5236 also communicates over SPI but unclear if this MCU, the secondary MCU or both is/are connected.

+### Firmware
+At 0x0801d800 there's a string containing serial numbers, hardware id and manufacturing date.
+Interestingly the manufacturing date is parsed from this string, parsed into a unix timestamp and stored in RAM.
+The reason to parse it from the string is probably to have static firmware file that's customized at the production line.
+The reason for parsing it at all is however kinda sus.